 Imaging is usually not required unless a specific underlying cause, such as a metastasis is considered.

 A high frequency, small footprint probe, performed through the closed eyelid provides excellent detail, typically demonstrating the following sonographic features 5:

 - the detachment is not limited anteriorly by the ora serrata (compared to the retinal detachment that is limited)

-- posteriorly the detachment diverges as it approaches the optic disc (compared to retinal detachment that converges to the disc) due to the insertion of neurovascular structures at the ciliary body
+- posteriorly the detachment diverges as it approaches the optic disc (compared to the retinal detachment that converges to the disc) due to the insertion of neurovascular structures at the ciliary body